February 05, 2021

-Primary craniosynostosis is usually apparent at birth or within a few months shortly therafter (neonatal period).
+Primary craniosynostosis is usually apparent at birth or within a few months shortly thereafter (neonatal period).
 Mild cases may go undiagnosed until early during childhood.

 An infant’s skull has seven bones and several joints called sutures.
 Sutures are made of tough, elastic fibrous tissue and separate the bones from one another.
 Sutures meet up (intersect) at two spots on the skull called fontanelles, which are better known as an infant’s “soft spots”.
 The seven bones of an infant’s skull normally do not fuse together until around age two or later.
 The sutures normally remain flexible until this point.
 In infants with primary craniosynostosis, the sutures abnormally stiffen or harden causing one or more of the bones of the skull to prematurely fuse together.
 This in turn, may lead to asymmetric skull growth.